hamza-mughees/Google-foo.bar/Java Solutions/Gearing Up for Destruction/README.md

 Languages
 ---------

+To provide a Java solution, edit Solution.java
 To provide a Python solution, edit solution.py
-To provide a Java solution, edit solution.java

 Test cases
 ----------